What Heart Failure Means

 - Exercise stress test - This shows how your blood flows when you’re exercising or placing stress on your heart

-Your cardiologist may recommend attending our Living Successfully with Heart Failure classes, a structured cardiac rehabilitation program.
+Your cardiologist may recommend attending our Heart Health - Cardiac Rehabilitation, a structured cardiac rehabilitation program.
 People who are treated in heart failure clinics often have more energy for the things they love to do, increase their feeling of control over their disease, are healthier and experience fewer hospitalizations.

 Heart failure clinics

-Our heart failure clinics, located in Franciscan Heart & Vascular Associates offices in the Franciscan Medical Pavilion in Tacoma and on “2 North" at Harrison Medical Center in Bremerton, provide comprehensive outpatient care for people living with heart failure.
-Learn more about CHI Franciscan Health’s heart failure clinics by calling Tacoma at 253-627-1244 or Bremerton at 360-373-2547.
+Our heart failure clinics, located in Franciscan Heart & Vascular Associates offices in the Franciscan Medical Pavilion in Tacoma, in the Highline Medical Pavilion in Burien, and at St. Michael Medical Center - Silverdale provide comprehensive outpatient care for people living with heart failure.
+Learn more about Virginia Mason Franciscan Health’s heart failure clinics by calling one of our locations below.

 Your Heart Care Team